Steamed curry: Etymology

-In Khmer, haa mok (ហហ្មុក, /km/) is a loanword derived from the Thai ho mok and is defined as "a type of food consisting of chopped meat, chicken, or fish mixed with spices and coconut juice placed in leaves and steamed."
+In Khmer, Haa Mok (ហហ្មុក, /km/) is a loanword derived from the Thai "Ho Mok" and is defined as "a type of food consisting of chopped meat, chicken, or fish mixed with spices and coconut juice placed in leaves and steamed".

-An alternative name for the dish in Khmer is amok (អាម៉ុក, /km/, meaning "to steam in banana leaves"), although Cambodian monk Chuon Nath has discouraged its use in the haa mok entry of his 1967 Khmer Dictionary.
-From Khmer, the word amok has entered the Teochew language in Cambodia.
-According to Canadian food writers Jeffrey Alford and Naomi Duguid, both the word and the technique may have originally been Khmer, while Cambodia-based Australian food writer Phil Lees believes the word amok may have entered Khmer from Portuguese amouco, which in turn was derived from the Malay word amok or amuk meaning "to go into a destructive frenzy."
+An alternative name for the dish in Khmer is Amok (អាម៉ុក, /km/, meaning "to steam in banana leaves"), although Cambodian monk Chuon Nath has discouraged its use in the haa mok entry of his 1967 Khmer Dictionary.
+From Khmer, the word Amok has entered the Teochew Min in Cambodia.
+According to Canadian food writers Jeffrey Alford and Naomi Duguid, both the word and the technique may have originally been Khmer, while Cambodia-based Australian food writer Phil Lees believes the word Amok may have entered Khmer from Portuguese Amouco, which in turn was derived from the Malay word Amok or Amuk meaning "to go into a destructive frenzy".